Settings | FAQ | Rules | Vocab | Support | Updates

 - The winner is the player with the highest score.

-- In Swedish, you can choose whether or not to allow inflections.
+- SWEDISH: You can choose whether or not to allow inflections.

 - The more tiles that pass through your rack, the more likely you are to get the really useful and higher scoring tiles.
 Play longer words!

-- Try to play words that leave you with a roughly equal number of vowels (A,E,I,O,U) and consonants.
+- Try to play words that leave you with a good mix of vowels (A,E,I,O,U) and consonants.
+Three vowels and four consonants is the ideal balance.
 If you have multiple copies of the same letter, use them up quickly.
 This may mean playing a lower-scoring word, but it will give you more opportunities in your next turn. ✽

 - Don't give your blank tiles away too cheaply.
 Save them for high-scoring words.
 Likewise, in English, the S is particularly valuable as it can often be added to the end of one word, while forming a second word in the other direction.